Master Clash of Clans Base Layout Design: Gaming Diary's Complete Strategic Framework

 Key Elements:

-Town Hall positioned off-center or in isolated compartments
+Town Hall positioned off-center or in isolated compartments.

-Defenses spread to prevent any one area from being over-powerful
+Defenses spread to prevent any one area from being over-powerful.

-Anti-meta defenses positioned specifically (Extra bomb placements for Hogs, anti-Yeti compartments)
+Anti-meta defenses positioned specifically (Extra bomb placements for Hogs, anti-Yeti compartments).

-Core designed to survive aggressive hero charges
+Core designed to survive aggressive hero charges.

 [For detailed war base strategies, see Gaming Diary's Complete TH13 War Base Guide]